Anushka-92/Cloud_native_monitoring-app/README.md

 ECR repository is created using Python Boto3 and pushed Docker Image to ECR.

-Created EKS cluster and Nodegroups finally did Kubernetes Deployments and Services using Python!
+Created EKS cluster and Nodegroups and with Kubernetes Deployments and Services deployed application on Kubernetes!